 Under many state statutes, individuals can be arrested for simply offering to perform a sexual act for compensation.
 Challenges to these statutes claim that arrests based on "mere words" violate free speech rights protected by the First Amendment of the Constitution.
 However, courts have upheld such statutes on the grounds that speech is not protected where it is integrally part of a criminal act.
-Item 146

 Petitioners have unsuccessfully argued that sex work cases should be prosecuted only to the extent that pornography cases are prosecuted.
-Since criminalized sexual activity is not considered a protected expression under the First Amendment, Such as rejected the argument that prohibiting prostitution unduly burdens other activities protected by the First Amendment, such as selling pornography.
+Since criminalized sexual activity is not considered a protected expression under the First Amendment, courts have rejected the argument that prohibiting prostitution unduly burdens other activities protected by the First Amendment, such as selling pornography.
 Likewise, courts have rejected arguments that commercial sex acts may implicate free expression of individual views.
-In Arizona, plaintiffs unsuccessfully claimed that engaging in commercial sexual activity allowed them to send a message of social and sexual liberation.
-The court found that the sex acts conveyed no particularized message that was comprehensible to the public, so the acts were not protected on free expression grounds.
+In Arizona, plaintiffs unsuccessfully claimed that engaging in commercial sexual activity allowed